Parador de Vic-Sau

 The restaurant specializes in typical Catalan cooking, and uses many regional specialities such Vic’s famous pork products.

 Both open-air parking and garage parking is available at this Parador.
+Please note the Parador now has facilities for charging electric vehicles, the cost of which is payable locally.

 The Parador de Vic-Sau is located some 14km from the town of Vic in the centre of Catalonia.
 Due to its fairly remote location, this is the perfect choice for those wishing to pursue outdoor activities, with facilities for mountain biking, hiking, riding, hot-air ballooning and water sports all available locally.
 The emerald reservoir and surrounding green landscape are excellent for sports enthusiasts and nature-lovers alike.